Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 \subsubsection{Results}

 In \cref{fig:cosmos_ar_qualitative_results}, we show qualitative results of our autoregressive WFMs using different model sizes.
-In the unprompted setting, comparing Cosmos-1.0-Autoregressive-4B and Cosmos-1.0-Autoregressive-12B model, we observe that the 12B model generates videos with better motion and sharper details.
-Similarly, in the prompted setting, comparing Cosmos-1.0-Autoregressive-5B-Video2World and Cosmos-1.0-Autoregressive-13B-Video2World reveals that the 13B model gets better motion than the 5B model.
+In the unprompted setting, comparing Cosmos-Predict1-4B and Cosmos-Predict1-12B model, we observe that the 12B model generates videos with better motion and sharper details.
+Similarly, in the prompted setting, comparing Cosmos-Predict1-5B-Video2World and Cosmos-Predict1-13B-Video2World reveals that the 13B model gets better motion than the 5B model.

 In \cref{fig:cosmos_ar_diffusion_decoder_comparison}, we show the enhancements obtained when using the diffusion decoder.
 The outputs of the autoregressive model are blurry mainly due to the lossy compression in our discrete tokenizer.
 The use of the diffusion decoder can enhance details while preserving the content.